 When Jesus said, “I am the way, and the truth, and the life.
 No one comes to the Father except through me” (John 14:6, ESV), did He mean that only people who have heard of Him can find God?

-Certain Christians, in their zeal for God, end up with false and superficial interpretations of Scripture.
-They present their own narrow opinions and shallow creeds as being the word of God.
+Certain Christians, in their zeal for God, deify their own interpretations of Scripture.
+They present their own narrow opinions as being the infallible word of God.
 They are quick to condemn those who do not ascribe to their views.
-Christianity is thus misrepresented as a bigoted, sectarian club.
+The church is thus misrepresented as a bigoted club.

 A thorough knowledge of the Bible makes it evident that a sectarian, bigoted religion is incompatible with the Jesus of the Gospels—the Jesus who did not conform to the church’s interpretations of Scripture in His day.
 The Jesus who welcomed the outcasts and those who were deemed to be unworthy sinners by the religious authorities.

 Jesus presented a deep and intelligent understanding of God’s word that always encouraged impartiality, justice, truth, reason, and mercy.
 So what did Jesus mean when He said that no one can come to God except through Him?
-Doesn’t such a claim sound bigoted and even sectarian?
+Isn’t that very exclusivist?

 Truth is a person.
 The Gospel of John identifies Jesus as something more than merely a historical, human figure located at one place in time.
-Jesus was, according to John, the divine logos that was God and became flesh (John 1:1, 14).
+Jesus was, according to the apostle John, the divine logos that was God and became flesh (John 1:1, 14).
 Logos is the Greek term for “order”, “reason” or “logic”.
-In Greek philosophical thought, the logos was the divine logic, law, order, wisdom, reason or meaning that pervades everything in the universe and is discernible in every part of creation.
-When the apostle John wrote that this logos became flesh, he was making a radical statement: The whole sum of knowledge and truth in the universe was incarnated into a human person.
+In Greek philosophical thought, the logos was the divine logic, law, order, wisdom, reason or meaning that pervades everything in the universe and is discerned in all of nature.
+When the apostle John wrote that this logos became flesh, he was making a radical statement: The whole sum of knowledge and truth in the universe was incarnated into a human being.
 This is a bold and mind-blowing claim—but this is the good news that the Gospel message holds.
 All the truth in the universe came down and was manifested to humankind in the flesh as a human being.
 Truth is a person!

-Thus, when Jesus speaks in the Gospels, He speaks not only as a human being located in one place at one time in history; He speaks as the truth that is present and discernible everywhere at all times.
+Thus, when Jesus speaks in the Gospels, He speaks not only as a human being located in one place at one time in history; He speaks as being all truth.
 John referred to Jesus as the “light that enlightens everyone” and that came into the world (John 1:9).
 Jesus said of Himself, “I am the way and the truth and the life” (John 14:6, ESV).
-All truth, whether it is spiritual truth or scientific truth, whether it is found in the Bible our outside of the Bible, is, as far as it indeed is true, a manifestation of Jesus Christ.
+All truth, whether it is spiritual truth or scientific truth, whether it is found in the Bible our outside of the Bible, is, as far as it indeed is truth, the voice of Jesus Christ.
 Jesus is the Creator of all things and the One who holds everything together (John 1:1-4; Colossians 1:15-17).
-Jesus is behind every flash of light and truth into the soul.
-Thus, when people discern truth and follow truth, they follow the voice of Jesus, regardless of whether they are aware of it or not.
+Jesus is the Source of every gleam of light and truth that enters the mind.
+Thus, when people discern and follow truth, they follow the voice of Jesus, regardless of whether they are aware of it or not.
 And it is in this sense that we understand what Jesus means by saying He is the only way to God.
 No one can find God except by following truth, which is and has always been the voice of Jesus Christ.
-Everyone has, in some way or another and in some level, access to truth.
+Everyone has, in some way or another, access to truth at some level, because all of nature testifies to the Creator’s existence and His divine nature (Romans 1:20).

-But if the whole world will be enlightened by Christ’s Spirit, then what is the point of preaching the Gospel message?
+But if the whole world will be enlightened by Christ’s Spirit, then what is the point of preaching the Gospel message about Jesus?

-In spreading the message about Jesus Christ, we serve God and collaborate with Him by joining in His work of revealing Himself to the world.
-We participate in God’s work of manifesting a fuller and clearer truth to the world, giving each person a better opportunity to grow, evolve and to participate in God’s work.
-The message of Jesus Christ is the fullest manifestation of moral truth to mankind and expedites the process of enlightenment, salvation and also judgment, which is necessary to put a final and eternal end to suffering.
+In spreading the message about Jesus, we serve God and collaborate with Him by joining in His work of revealing Himself to the world.
+We participate in God’s work of manifesting a fuller and clearer truth to the world, giving each person a better opportunity to grow, evolve and collaborate with God.
+The message of Jesus Christ is the fullest revelation of moral truth to mankind and expedites the process of enlightenment, salvation and also judgment, which is necessary to put a final end to suffering.
 Also, the Gospel is a message of justice, healing and love that alleviates human suffering now and mends broken relationships.

 The promise is that God is fair and just and does not leave any human fate to be decided by chance or privilege.

-If, however, one has recognized the truthfulness, goodness and love in the message of Jesus Christ—if we realize that Jesus is true or perceive that He may be true, and we choose to ignore Him or excuse ourselves from learning about Him, we reject the truth and are not followers of truth.
-If we suppress our conviction, choose to silence our conscience and thus choose a lie, we have chosen moral corruption and will reap, if we persist, the consequences of moral corruption, which is God’s judgment.
+If, however, one has recognized the truthfulness, goodness and love in the message of Jesus Christ—if we perceive that Jesus is or may be true, and we persistently choose to ignore Him, we reject the truth and are not followers of truth.
+If we suppress our conviction, silence our conscience with excuses and choose a lie, we have chosen moral corruption and will reap, if we persist in the same course, the consequences of moral corruption, which is judgment.

 And this is the judgment: the light has come into the world, and people loved the darkness rather than the light because their works were evil.
 For everyone who does wicked things hates the light and does not come to the light, lest his works should be exposed.
 But whoever does what is true comes to the light, so that it may be clearly seen that his works have been carried out in God.